 Breast cancer treatment formats

-breast cancer treatment can vary (as explained above), depending on the patient’s unique medical conditions.
+Breast cancer treatment can vary, depending on the patient’s unique medical conditions.
 However, at a broad level, the following treatment formats are available to treat a variety of breast cancer types, subtypes and stages:

-Surgery: Either in the form of mastectomy (complete breast removal) or lumpectomy (removal of tumor with margins).
-In mastectomy, the entire breast tissue is removed, followed by reconstruction.
-In lumpectomy, the tumor is removed along with a part of healthy tissue around it, to obtain a clear margin.
-It is also called breast conservation therapy (BCT).
+Surgery: Breast conservation therapy either in the form of mastectomy (complete breast removal) or lumpectomy (removal of tumor with margins).
+Mastectomy removes the entire breast tissue after which reconstruction occurs.
+In lumpectomy, surgery removes the tumor with a part of healthy tissue around it, to obtain a clear margin.

 Chemotherapy: It is the intravenous administration of medicines that can find and kill cancer cells.
 Chemotherapy medicines identify cancerous cells by virtue of rapid divisiveness, which means that they sometimes also attack and kill healthy cells that divide normally.
-Chemotherapy can sometimes be given before surgery in order to decrease the size of tumors, so that surgical intervention is minimal.
-Chemotherapy can also be administered after surgery to prevent any recurrences.
+Doctors sometimes advise chemotherapy before surgery in order to decrease the size of tumors, so that surgical intervention is minimal.
+Chemotherapy after surgery helps prevent recurrences.

-Hormonal therapy: This type of treatment is specific to patients who have been identified as hormone receptor positive, i.e. ER/PR positive.
+Hormonal therapy: This type of treatment is specific to patients who are hormone receptor positive, i.e. ER/PR positive.
 The choice of hormonal agent depends on menopausal status of the patient.
-For premenopausal women, adjuvant Tamoxifen is used at a dose of 20 mg, to be taken once daily , for a duration of five years after the completion of chemotherapy and radiotherapy.
-For postmenopausal women, the preferred drug is Anastrozole (a type of aromatase inhibitor), delivered at a single dose of 1mg every day, for a duration of five years.
+For premenopausal women, doctors advise adjuvant Tamoxifen at a dose of 20 mg once daily for a duration of five years after chemoradiotherapy.
+For postmenopausal women, it is a single dose of 1mg every day Anastrozole (a type of aromatase inhibitor), for a duration of five years.

 Targeted therapy: This type of treatment either targets specific genes or proteins found inside cancerous cells making up a tumor, or the tissue environment that enables the growth and survival of cancerous tissue.
 Targeted therapies are extremely focused, and work differently as compared to chemotherapy.
-Targeted therapies can control the growth and spread of cancer cells, without damaging healthy cells that is they have minimal side effects.
+Targeted therapies can control the growth and spread of cancer cells, without damaging healthy cells and with minimal side effects.

 Treatment of recurrent breast cancer (cases of breast cancer relapse)

-For cases of recurrent breast cancer, the treatment depends on the history of initial treatment (treatment that was given when the cancer first appeared), and other characteristics of the cancer – such as the size of the relapsed tumor, location of relapse site (this can be anywhere in the breast tissue, not necessarily the same location as the original site of the tumor), extent of spread into lymph nodes and/or other organs in the body, the status of hormone receptors (ER/PR/HER2), and the originally diagnosed status of BRCA1/BRCA2.
+For cases of recurrent breast cancer, the treatment depends on the history of initial treatment when the cancer first appeared.
+Other factors are characteristics of the cancer like size, location and spread of the relapsed tumor.
+The extent of spread of tumor may have reached lymph nodes and/or other organs in the body, the status of hormone receptors (ER/PR/HER2), and the originally diagnosed status of BRCA1/BRCA2.

 Extraction and analysis of lymph node tissue